husband asked me not to blog about it until it was a done deal. Because, frankly, it seemed almost too good to be true.

 Every day, when I walk out of the motor coach, I felt amazed - at peace, and so relaxed.
 This place is gorgeous.
 Better than I remembered.
 It's private, and lovely, and warmer than I anticipated.
 It feels miraculous.
 It is miraculous!

-And let me tell you, a few weeks in our motor coach has only made me more appreciative.
+And let me tell you, our motor coach only made me more appreciative.
 As the weeks passed and we came closer to living full time in the tiny house motor home, I found myself praying a lot about how I was going to keep my sanity in that little bus.
 God's answer wasn't what I expected.
 I didn't expect a house.
 And later, I didn't expect our house sale to fall through.
 (If it hadn't, it would have meant months of living in the coach.)
 But as my in-laws frequently say, "God's timing is perfect."
 And he loves to give good gifts to his children.

 Then we sold the house again, within two days.
 It was never a smooth sale; I told my hubby that was Satan trying to discourage us.
 But the house did sell, finally, and at the top of it's value.
 And let's not forget the fact that my hubby knew the Jones' - because if he hadn't, chances are we would never have had the opportunity to buy this property at all.
 And the price?
 That's definitely a miracle.
 If we'd try to buy this place in our old county, it would have been $200,000 or more than our sales price.
 Even in the county we now reside in, I feel we got an amazing deal.
 There is no doubt in our minds that this place is a gift from God.
 And we are thankful.